ometecuhtli2001/mssqlDBcopy/mssqlDBcopy/README.md

 ## Notes
 This was written using Visual Studio 2017.
-The utility will say Done! when it's done, then wait for a keypress.
+If running from a debugger, the utility will say `Done!` when it's done, then wait for a keypress.
 I did this so I could actually see the output while running from Visual Studio.
-I'm working on adding awareness as to whether it's running from Visual Studio or directly from the command line, and if from the command line it will not wait for a keypress.

 ## Arguments
 On the command line, you specify a source instance and database followed by a target instance and database, with options after that.
 Source and destination instance and database are each separated by a colon, so you have source-instance:source-database target-instance:target-database